sekthor/portfolio/content/articles/qrquiz/index.md

 title = 'QrQuiz: A silly App'
 date = 2025-03-19T14:35:25+01:00
-tags = ['golang', 'qr code', 'quiz', 'sqlite', 'gin'] draft = true
+tags = ['golang', 'qr code', 'quiz', 'sqlite', 'gin']
 +++

 Recently I had a stupid idea for an event: send out invitations with a QR Code to color in yourself.
-Invitees would recieve an empty square grid and a number of coordinates.
+Invitees would receive an empty square grid and a number of coordinates.
 Only when they color in the QR code correctly, will they able to scan the invitation and sign up for the event.
 Puzzlers would love this.
 Everyone else would hate it.
 And that is why it is such a fun idea.

-Also, rather than "just" providing the coorinates of "set" (dark) pixels, the correct coordinates to color in, could be the answers to questions in a quiz.
+Also, rather than "just" providing the coordinates of "set" (dark) pixels, the correct coordinates to color in, could be the answers to questions in a quiz.
 Only if you solve the quiz correctly and color in all the right pixels, will you be able to scan the QR.

 I ended up not doing that, but the idea stuck with me.